Day 4: (19 June) Melville Nauheim Shelter

 Dennis at Split Rock

-I enjoyed the walk, the sun peeking through the canopy, the sense of accomplishment after plodding uphill.
+I enjoyed the walk, the sun peeking through the canopy, and the sense of accomplishment after plodding uphill.
 I sound like an old steam train getting ready to leave the station—a “choo” for each step up the hill.

-Jane V. Blanchard
+Author: Jane V. Blanchard

 I am an award-winning author of the "Woman On Her Way" book series, writing about my travel adventures.
 For more information on the books, please visit janevblanchard.com.
 I started the "Woman On Her Way" travel blog in 2013 to share my experiences as I explored 13 countries with my husband, traveling by ship, foot, bike, bus, train, and plane.
 Dennis and I continue to make memories and hope you will enjoy following along.